Regular monitoring of staff turnover can show you why it is happening and enable you to control and forecast it.

 To create the survival curve, you must plot the number of leavers against the period for which they were working.

-Examining the causes of staff turnover
+Examine the causes of staff turnover

 To make a meaningful assessment of your current business' position, try to identify the causes of employee turnover: